 A sudden change in sounds can also be relevant.
 If you hear the sound of a fan, a bell, or some music behind you that is suddenly muted in some way, then this could indicate someone has come between you and the sound source.
 This may warrant your attention.
 And naturally, a sudden sound, even if it is quite muted, may be an indication that someone is nearby.

 Whenever you enter into an unfamiliar location you should immediately look for escape routes.
 This may be exit doors, gates, stairs, fences, shrubbery, or any conveyance that will allow you to quickly extricate yourself from that location.
 You should not do this out of a sense of paranoia.
-Instead you should do it out a sense of caution and habit.
-You will want to use these escape paths in the case of a conflict, but also in the case of a fire, earthquake, landslide, or other threatening event.
+Instead, you should do it out a sense of caution and habit.
+You will want to use these escape paths in the case of a conflict, but also during a fire, earthquake, landslide, or other threatening events.
 It is simply prudent to mentally not how you may extricate yourself from a location in case of a sudden and ominous event.

 When you feel as though a confrontation may be imminent then you should immediately assess your potential opponent.
 Here is a quick check of things you might quickly evaluate: